gauthsvenkat/RebarCounting/README.md

 ## Acknowledgements

 This project is done under the guidance of TATA innovation.
-The code is based on the paper https://arxiv.org/abs/1807.09856.
+The project is based on the paper https://arxiv.org/abs/1807.09856.
+If you would like to cite this work, please cite the original authors.

 ## Citations
 ```